Meet our South Australian organic farmers

 When resources are available locally, why importing them from the other side of the planet?

-Our farmers grow rye to harvest grains, sold to millers that make organic flour for bread or cakes.
-The leftover part of the plant, usually left on the ground, is now a new alternative to plastic straws!
+Our farmers grow rye to harvest grains.
+The leftover part of the plant, usually left on the ground, is now a new alternative to plastic and paper straws!

 Regenerate the earth

-From seed to straw to fertiliser, Mister RYE’s lifecycle is aiming to be carbon negative from start to finish!
-Being a byproduct of the grain production, it is also processed on farm directly allowing the waste from its processing to go back to the organic soil, preparing it for the next seeding season.
-The straws are also 100% compostable in a garden, a home compost or a green bin, leaving absolutely no trace.
-With all of this in mind, using Mister RYE, you are directly promoting healthier soils, supporting organic farming, local and traceable products.
+From seed to straw to fertiliser, Mister RYE’s lifecycle aims to be carbon negative from start to finish!
+Being a byproduct of the grain production, it is also directly processed on farm, allowing production’s waste to go back into the soil.

-Using a byproduct and existing local resources, not importing unnecessarily, supporting the local economy, and preferring organic practices are true values that we support with Mister RYE.
+Using existing resources, supporting local employment and economy, and preferring organic practices are true values that we support with Mister RYE.
 We need to take care of what Mother Nature gave us.

 100% certified organic from the start

-The 2019 harvest has been very challenging because of the drought, and the toughest farming year for cereals in 140 years!
-We gave employment first and foremost to the farming families who had been a part of the project since its early beginning and unfortunately had no luck with their crops.
-This was very important to us.
+The 2019/20 harvest has been very challenging because of the drought, and the toughest farming year for cereals in 140 years!
+It was our very first harvest and we gave employment to the two farming families who had been a part of the project since its early beginning.
+One of them did not have the chance to harvest this year.

 Strong relationship are the most important to us

-Using traditional methods and manual processes for this first batch of straws, we are very proud to have hand selected the best of what Mother Nature had to offer.
-As a result, this first 2019 batch of straws is a collaboration between two organic farming families and us, a French couple, all supporting the same vision: create local alternatives to the millions plastic products we use every day, for a healthier planet.
+Using traditional methods and manual processes for our initial batch of straws, we are very proud to hand select the best of what Mother Nature had to offer.
+As a result, our productions are a collaboration between two organic farming families Border Park Organic and Kinmana Organic and us, all supporting the same vision: create local alternatives to the millions plastic products we use every day, for a healthier planet.

 You will notice each straw is unique – with natural markings, and various lengths and diameters.
 Natural fibres may also be present inside our straws, but these won’t affect your experience.